 - Massage therapy

 Can neuropathy and myofascial pain be cured?
 That would depend on the exact cause of your pain and what are called perpetuating factors.
 If the underlying issue is resolved, it could go away entirely.
 At the very least, a fascia pain specialist can help you find ways to reduce your pain naturally.

 The Benefits of Massage Therapy for Neuropathic Pain

 Many patients are discovering the benefits of massage therapy for neuropathic pain.
-As a highly effective natural treatment, it’s become quite popular.
+As a highly-effective natural treatment, it’s become quite popular.
 Massage therapy can help alleviate lower back pain and increase joint flexibility.
 It effectively pumps oxygen and nutrients into tissues and vital organs, improving circulation.
 It releases natural endorphins and amino acids that work as a natural pain killer in the body.

 Massage can also help restore mobility in addition to increasing circulation.
 Deeper pressure trigger point therapy and kneading of specified areas tends to be most effective.
 Let your massage therapist know if a massage is too intense.

 Keep in mind that neuropathic myofascial pain may respond by being difficult to touch at first, so massage can prove challenging in the beginning.
 Start with a little at a time — easy does it!
 It’s best to work with a massage therapist who has experience treating neuropathic and myofascial pain patients.
 It’s ideal to start easy and change technique over the course of several sessions.

 We generally recommend 60-minute sessions once a week until the pain feels better.
 It’s ideal to spread the treatment over several sessions for best results.
 Massage is generally seen as a complementary therapy, but may be the most effective non-drug treatment available.